yonasBSD/nerdlog/docs/core_concepts.md

     options: {"sudo": true}
 ```

-A note on security: allowing sudo without a password is of course a massive security issue.
+Another note on security: allowing sudo without a password is of course a massive security issue.

 To make it more secure, it's technically possible to provision the host(s) by uploading that agent script manually under e.g. `/usr/local/bin`, owned by root, and then make it possible in Nerdlog to use that script instead of uploading a new one every time.
 It's not yet supported in Nerdlog, since manual provisioning like that means some maintenance burden every time nerdlog is updated, or every time we need to read logs from a new host, so I'm not sure if it's worth.
 Let me know if you actually need it for your use case, and I can hopefully make it happen.